 PIs are also encouraged to consider the following funding opportunities, provided through committees and grants.

 The College, through its Faculty Research Committee (FRC), makes annual grants for research projects conducted by full and part-time faculty.
-Funding for these awards is provided through generous support of the college, RICF and Alumni Affairs.
+Funding for these awards is provided through generous support of the college and RICF.
 Please visit the Faculty Research page for more information, application instructions and previous awards.

 The Faculty Development Fund is established through negotiations between the Rhode Island Board of Governors and RIC/AFT Local 1819.
 The amount of the fund and composition of its award committee is determined as part of these negotiations.
 Please visit the Faculty Development Fund page for more information, application instructions and previous awards.